QRCS-CORP/CEX/README.md

 Homepage: http://www.vtdev.com/cexhome.html

-This project contains strong cryptography, before downloading the source files, it is your responsibility to check if these extended key lengths (512 bit and higher), and algorithms are legal in your country.
+This project contains strong cryptography, before downloading the source files, it is your responsibility to check if these extended symmetric cipher key lengths (512 bit and higher), and other implemented algorithms are legal in your country.
 If you use this code, please do so responsibly and in accordance to law in your region.